DottoreTozzi/iSpindel-TCP-Server/README_en.md

 # iSpindel Generic TCP Server

 #### (iSpindle.py Version 3.1)
+**New (16.01.2021)
+- Additional bugfix for calibration of a new spindle has been fixed.
+- New raspi image incl. change on accessibilty of database from other hosts
+- Excel sheet for calibration, which allows pulling data from the database and writing calibration values back.
+- New downlodlink for Rapsi image incl.
+Excel sheet: (https://mrhyde.spdns.eu:8081/share.cgi?ssid=0xOk17o) Link valid until 16.02.2021

 **New (09.01.2021)
 - Bugfix for calibration
 - index.php is testing, if default values exists for calibration table.